Peer Trunk Configuration Guide

 4. Check the Trunk Status

 Click Save and Apply.
-Go to PBX Monitor to check if the peer trunk is connected successfully as the screenshot below shows.
+Go to PBX Monitor to check if the trunk is connected successfully as the screenshot below shows.

 Configure the Outbound Route with Peer Trunk

-To make outbound calls via the newly created peer trunk, you need to configure an outbound route for the trunk.
+To make outbound calls via the newly created trunk, you need to configure an outbound route for the trunk.

 1. Create an Outbound Route